awsdocs/aws-systems-manager-user-guide/doc_source/sysman-service-role.md

 ------

 1. Run the [attach\-role\-policy](https://docs.aws.amazon.com/cli/latest/reference/iam/attach-role-policy.html) command as follows to allow the service role you just created to create a session token\.
-The session token gives your managed instance permission to run commands using Systems Manager\.
+The session token gives your managed node permission to run commands using Systems Manager\.
 **Note**
-The policies you add for a service profile for managed instances in a hybrid environment are the same policies used to create an instance profile for Amazon Elastic Compute Cloud \(Amazon EC2\) instances\.
+The policies you add for a service profile for managed nodes in a hybrid environment are the same policies used to create an instance profile for Amazon Elastic Compute Cloud \(Amazon EC2\) instances\.
 For more information about the AWS policies used in the following commands, see [Create an IAM instance profile for Systems Manager](setup-instance-profile.md)\.

-   \(Required\) Run the following command to allow a managed instance to use AWS Systems Manager service core functionality\.
+   \(Required\) Run the following command to allow a managed node to use AWS Systems Manager service core functionality\.

 ------
 #### [ Linux & macOS ]